-The City has issued and may in the future issue tax-exempt obligations (including, without limitation, bonds, notes, loans, leases and certificates, together "tax-exempt bonds") that are subject to certain requirements under the Internal Revenue Code of 1986, as amended (the "Code").
+The City has issued and may in the future issue tax-exempt obligations (including, without limitation, bonds, notes, loans, leases and certificates) (together, "tax-exempt bonds") that are subject to certain requirements under the Internal Revenue Code of 1986, as amended (the "Code").

-The City has established the policies and procedures contained herein (the "Procedures") updated on July 1, 2019 to ensure that the City complies with the requirements of the Code that are applicable to its tax-exempt bonds.
+The City has established the policies and procedures contained herein (the "Procedures") as of November 1, 2011 in order to ensure that the City complies with the requirements of the Code that are applicable to its tax-exempt bonds.
 These Procedures, along with requirements contained in the Tax Exemption Certificate (the "Tax Certificate"), other documents executed at the time of issuance of tax-exempt bonds and the City's previously adopted Arbitrage Compliance Procedures and Spenddown Report Procedures are intended to constitute written procedures for ongoing compliance with the Federal tax requirements applicable to tax-exempt bonds and for timely identification and remediation of violations, if any, of such requirements.